 4. Evaluate their ability to self-evacuate

-Master navigation techniques to avoid accidents and ensure timely evacuations here.
+Master wilderness navigation techniques to avoid accidents and ensure timely evacuations here.

 When to Evacuate